In-App Message Delivery

 Step 3: Create a Push Campaign

-Create a silent push campaign which is triggered via the server sent event.
+Create a silent push campaign that is triggered via the server sent event.
 For details on how to create a silent push campaign please review this section of our User Guide.

 The push campaign must include key-value pair extras which indicate that this push campaign is sent with the intention to log an SDK custom event.
 This event will be used to trigger the in-app message.